Social Icons

 Directed by Thomas Carter

-The movie addresses this simple plot in a well crafted screenplay, using Jackson as the protagonist and driver of the message detailed above; this was a masterpiece in performance by Jackson and I do commend him for it, it was also nice to see the other cast living up to the moment spent on the screen, as each cast pulled a rabbit from a hat performance, when the focus was on them.
+The movie handles this simple plot with a well-crafted screenplay, using Jackson as the protagonist and driver of the message.
+This was a masterpiece performance by Jackson, and I do commend him for it.
+It was also nice to see the rest of the cast live up to their moments on screen.
+Each cast member pulled a rabbit-from-a-hat performance when the spotlight was on them.

 0 comments: